Cantera/cantera-website/pages/tutorials/cxx-guide/simple-example.rst

 .. code:: bash

-   g++ combustor.cpp -o combustor -pthread -O3 -std=c++11 \
+   g++ combustor.cpp -o combustor -O3 $(pkg-config --cflags --libs cantera)
-   -I/opt/cantera-2.5.1/include -L/opt/cantera-2.5.1/lib \
-   -lcantera -lsundials_cvodes -lsundials_ida -lsundials_nvecserial -lfmt -lyaml-cpp

-The locations of the Cantera header files (specified by the ``-I`` option) and the libraries (specified by the ``-L`` option) will vary depending on where you installed Cantera, and the list of libraries (such as ``sundials_cvodes``) will vary depending on what options you used when compiling Cantera.
-For more advanced and flexible methods of compiling programs which use the Cantera C++ library, see :doc:`compiling`.
+This example relies on the `pkg-config` tool to determine the appropriate compiler flags, such as those specifying the Cantera header and library files.
+For more advanced and flexible methods of compiling programs that use the Cantera C++ library, see :doc:`compiling`.

 This program produces the output below::